nightv1sion/CarDealership/README.md

 :white_check_mark: Admin pop-up form for creating cars (binding to the dealershop,vehicle make, model, year of manufacture, body, generation, engine, drive, transmission, modification, color)
 :white_check_mark: Admin pop-up form for editing cars (the same input field as for creating)
 :white_check_mark: Admin table of all cars with delete and edit button
-:o: Search for each table with filtering
+:white_check_mark: Search for each table